Geoscience education: Geoscience education resources and institutions

-In addition to traditional classroom education, there are many resources and institutions available for geoscience education worldwide.
-These resources include museums, institutions, and research groups, all of which can provide learning opportunities for students of all ages.

-One notable institution is the Canmore Museum and Geoscience Centre in Canada.
-This museum offers a range of exhibits and interactive displays that explore the geological and cultural history of the Canadian Rockies.
-Visitors can explore local geology and learn about the area's mining heritage, as well as delve into the stories of the people who have lived in the region over the centuries.
+Geoscience education occurs in formal and informal settings.
+In addition to classroom-based instruction, learning also takes place in informal environments.
+Museums, scientific institutions and research groups function as spaces for non-formal education and lifelong learning, providing opportunities for engagement with Earth sciences across different age groups.
+One example is the Canmore Museum and Geoscience Centre in Canada, which presents exhibits and interactive displays on the geological and cultural history of the Canadian Rockies.
+The museum includes information on local geology, mining heritage and the history of communities in the region.

-Another prominent institution is the Geoscience Australia Education Centre in Australia.
+Another institution in the field is the Geoscience Australia Education Centre in Australia.
 This centre offers a range of resources for students and educators, including online tools and interactive exhibits that cover topics such as geology, mineral resources, and natural hazards.
 The centre also hosts educational programs for students of all ages, including hands-on workshops, guided tours, and outreach activities to schools and community groups.

-Other notable institutions for geoscience education include the American Museum of Natural History in the United States, the Geological Survey of Canada, and the British Geological Survey in the United Kingdom.
-With such a wide range of resources and institutions available worldwide, students of all ages can explore the fascinating world of geoscience and deepen their understanding of the Earth and its processes.
+Other institutions involved in geoscience education include the American Museum of Natural History in the United States, the Geological Survey of Canada, and the British Geological Survey in the United Kingdom and organisations from the Global South such as the Geological Society of South Africa.
+These organisations contribute to geoscience education through the provision of educational resources, public engagement activities and scientific information..

 Geoscience Education Research Groups have been established around the world to address the challenges facing geoscience education and to improve the effectiveness of teaching methods.
 These groups bring together geoscientists, educators, and researchers to explore how to engage and motivate students to learn about the Earth and its complex systems.
 They conduct research to identify best practices in geoscience education, develop innovative teaching methods and materials, and evaluate the effectiveness of different approaches.
 These groups are supported by national and international geoscience organizations and have made significant contributions to advancing the field of geoscience education.
 The University of South Carolina's research groups at the Geoscience Department, for example, investigates new geoscience teaching methods and curricula, while the University of Canterbury's Geoscience Education research group focuses on geoscience education in the context of sustainability and climate change.

-Additionally, the Commission on Geoscience Education of IUGS (COGE), which is the one overseeing the Chris King Medal (notable award on the topic), first awarded to Héctor Lacreu; the International Geoscience Education Organisation (IGEO) and the American Geophysical Union (AGU) Geoscience Education Research Working Group also aims to expand the visibility of geoscience education research in the global Geoscience community by supporting geoscience education research and related initiatives.
+Several organisations contribute to geoscience education, including the Commission on Geoscience Education of IUGS (COGE) of the International Union of Geological Sciences (IUGS), which administers the Chris King Medal for Excellence in Geoscience Education.
+Additional organisations include the International Geoscience Education Organisation (IGEO) and the American Geophysical Union (AGU), which supports geoscience education research through its Geoscience Education Research Working Group.